Sofie8/VERTHY/index.md

 <div style="max-width:800px; margin: 0 auto; text-align:left;">
  <p><strong>VERTHY</strong> provides expertise in soil consultancy, ecological remediation, and climate-smart agriculture.
 With us, you can rely on integrated soil analyses (CMA/ISO certified) and advice for the sustainable restoration of contaminated sites.
-We also offer specialist knowledge in plant and microbial genetics for agricultural applications (see <em>VERTHY AG</em>).
+We also offer specialist knowledge in plant and microbial genetics for agricultural applications.

 <p>We support you throughout the entire process — from initial feasibility tests, to field pilots and monitoring.

-<p>Click the buttons below to learn more about our projects and products, or choose “Learn more about us” to get to know our team.</p>
+<p>Click the buttons below to learn more about our projects, or choose “Learn more about us” to get to know our team.</p>

 <!-- "Learn more about us" button -->
 <div class="center" style="margin: 2rem 0;">